walt-id/waltid-identity/waltid-libraries/credentials/waltid-digital-credentials/README.md

 This library makes several important assumptions:

-- **Multiplatform Support**: Works on JVM (Kotlin/Java) and JavaScript platforms.
+- **Multiplatform Support**: Works on JVM (Kotlin/Java), JavaScript, and iOS platforms (iOS requires `enableIosBuild=true` Gradle property).
 The same detection and parsing logic works identically across platforms.
 - **Credential Format Detection**: The library can automatically detect credential formats from the input structure, but inputs must be in a recognizable format (JWT strings, JSON objects, CBOR-encoded mdocs).
 - **Signature Verification**: Verification requires access to the issuer's public key, which is resolved using the key resolver system.
 - **W3C Context Detection**: W3C credential versions are detected based on the `@context` field values.